profpy/id1400/lecture3/README.md

 # Python Variables

-In this lab you will learn about:
+In this lab you will learn about variables in Python.

-- Python Variables

 ## Variables